Specific exemption information relating to particular topics, people or businesses.

 In certain circumstances it may be possible to obtain an exemption from being registered as a financial adviser or from any of the obligations under the Financial Advisers Act 2008, regulations or the Code of Conduct.
 This includes overseas advisers.

 We have regulatory powers to grant financial reporting exemptions and vary financial reporting public accountability designations.

-The Financial Markest Conduct Act (FMC Act) offer regime is simpler and more efficient than the previous Securities Act regime.
-However in some cases businesses may encounter difficulties offering financial products under the FMC Act regime.
+The FMC Act offer regime is simpler and more efficient than the previous Securities Act regime.
+However, in some cases businesses may encounter difficulties offering financial products under the FMC Act regime.
 In some circumstances exemptive relief from a regulatory or disclosure requirement may be appropriate.